reymon359/gatsby-personal-site/content/posts/the-end-of-digital-nomadism-as-a-lifestyle/index.md

 ---
 id: 'the-end-of-digital-nomadism-as-a-lifestyle'
 title: 'The end of Digital Nomadism as a lifestyle'
-description: 'How the lack of community while exploring makes nomads start looking for a base to settle down'
+description: 'How the lack of community while exploring makes digital nomads start looking for a base to settle down'
 date: '2024-04-14'
 author: 'Ramón Morcillo'
 tags: